eftieell/intro_programming_2/src/chapters/lists_and_dicts/lists.md

 # Review of python lists

 A python list is a built-in data structure that holds an ordered collection of values.
-Python lists are mutable (the contents can be modified after creation), and can store any data type (including lists, making a nested list).
+Python lists are mutable (the contents can be modified after creation), and can store any data type.
+If the individual elements of a list are each themselves a list, the result is a *nested list* (or *2D list*).
 ## Creating new lists

-There are several ways to create new lists:
+There are several ways to create new lists in python:

 - List literals: write the comma-separated contents within square brackets, storing the list in a variable: